 The Tree of Life is a visually gorgeous piece of film but I think Malick could have still kept all the beauty and still given the audience a clearer narrative.
 The lack of clear storyline left me only kind of caring about the characters and really only feeling for them in ways that are on the surface.
 Of course I should care about the boy whose father is too hard on him.
 It’s not a film that creates a deep emotional connection.

 If I was just looking for a film to leave on in the background of an party to look cool, The Tree of Life would be the choice.
 However, I came looking for a story and only got parts of one.
 It would be nice to see a different version of the same film with less eye candy and more heart.

 The Combo Pack comes with a Blu-ray, a DVD, and a Digital Copy Disc.
-The Blu-ray offers 7.1 DTS-HD Master Audio and a single extra "Exploring The Tree Of Life".
-Win a copy from Cinema Sentries--find out how.
+The Blu-ray offers 7.1 DTS-HD Master Audio and a single extra “Exploring The Tree of Life”.
+It has also been released by the Criterion Collection.